|Accomodation||Hotel in Pokhara and Hotel/Lodge/ Tea House during the trek|

 All foreigners except Indian nationals require a visa to enter Nepal.
 On-arrival visas are available for citizens from most countries at Tribhuvan International Airport and immigration checkpoints along Nepal borders.

 Chinese and citizens of the South Asian Association for Regional Cooperation (SAARC) countries (Bangladesh, Bhutan, India, Maldives, Pakistan, and Sri Lanka) get free visas.

 To apply for an on-arrival visa, you need a passport valid for at least six months, a passport-size photo, and application fees.
-The current cost is USD 50 for 30 days stay.
+The current cost is USD 50 for 30-day stay.
 You can pay this fee in cash.
 Children under the age of 10 will get a free visa.

-Visa regulation can change without prior notice.
-For most recent information, visit www.immigration.gov.np.
+Visa regulations can change without prior notice.
+For the most recent information, visit www.immigration.gov.np.

 Citizens from Nigeria, Ghana, Zimbabwe, Swaziland, Cameroon, Somalia, Liberia, Ethiopia, Iraq, Palestine, and Afghanistan may not receive on-arrival visas.
 If you are a citizen of any one of these countries, contact your local Nepalese embassy.

 We also recommend you add a few days extra before and after the trek so that you will not miss your international flight back home in case of trek delays.